Permissions

 Class level permissions (CLP)

-the class data.
+When configuring your class, you have the option to set specific access permissions for that class.
+These permissions allow you to specify rights for creating, updating, deleting, and reading the class data.
 For each of the four CRUD operations, you can define whether authentication is required to perform the operation and which roles are authorized to execute it for more granular control.

-Here is an exempla of permissions settings for Company
+Here is an exempla of permissions settings for Company classes.

-are managed automatically by Wabe; you only need to define your class configuration as shown in the example below.
+Class-level permissions are managed automatically by Wabe; you only need to define your class configuration as shown in the example below.

 import { Wabe } from "wabe";